appirio-tech/cs-website-cms/README.md

 If you would like to participate in challenges to build out the new site, fork this repo and get started!

+You can see the Code Climate metrics at [cloudspokes/cs-website-cms](https://codeclimate.com/github/cloudspokes/cs-website-cms)

 ## Local Development

 run sqlite3 in development.